touchlab/KaMPKit/README.md

 ~~Kotlin/Native's state and concurrency model is different than the JVM (which includes Android).
 The goal is "[Saner Concurrency](https://medium.com/@kpgalligan/saner-concurrency-74b0bf8ed446)" In practice, if you're not writing custom concurrency logic, it's pretty simple, *but only if you understand it*.
 You ***must*** learn the basics.~~

 ~~[Practical Kotlin Native Concurrency](https://dev.to/touchlab/practical-kotlin-native-concurrency-ac7) - Our recent blog post series.
-This was written for KaMP KIt, but we published these separately because this is very important for developers to understand.~~
+This was written for KaMP Kit, but we published these separately because this is very important for developers to understand.~~

 ~~[Kotlinconf 2019: Kotlin Native Concurrency Explained](https://www.youtube.com/watch?v=oxQ6e1VeH4M) - Deeper dive talk from Kotlinconf.~~